ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The request the client sends to the Oblivious Relay Resource only requires minimal information; see {{http-usage}}.
-The request that carries the Encapsulated Request and is sent to the Oblivious Relay Resource MUST NOT include identifying information unless the client ensures that this information is removed by the relay.
+The request that carries the encapsulated request and is sent to the Oblivious Relay Resource MUST NOT include identifying information unless the client ensures that this information is removed by the relay.
 A client MAY include information only for the Oblivious Relay Resource in header fields identified by the Connection header